LyzandeR/tableHTML/README.md

 The rules are like this:

 * Table: Will get the class from the class argument in the function.
-The final class will be of the form table_<class_name>.
+The final class will be of the form table_dataframeName.

 * Columns: Will get an id which will be the same as the column name

-* Headers: Will get an id of the form header_<header index>.
+* Headers: Will get an id of the form header_headerIndex.
 For example the first header will have the id header_1, the second header will have header_2 and so on.

-* Second_Header: Will get an id of the form overheader_<second header index>.
+* Second_Header: Will get an id of the form overheader_secondHeaderIndex.
 For example the first second_header will have the id overheader_1, the second header will have overheader_2 and so on.

 Let's see this in practice.
 We create a CSS file e.g. mycss.css where we will write our css code.
 Then we load this in R shiny in the following way.
 We have saved a ui.R file and server.R file in the same directory.
 In that directory we have a www/ folder where we save our .css file.
 In our case that is named mycss.css.
 We include this file in R using `includeCSS`: